aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 Let's say we're an auto manufacturing company, and last year we bought a large library of Java code from you for managing cars.
 Let's say we're coming out with a new kind of car, a model called Tesla Satellite, and we want to use the functionality in your `Automobile` library.

 All we have to do is implement your `Automobile` interface, and we can use your existing library to manage our new car that didn't even exist when your library was written.
-It's one thing to write a `HondaAccord` class because we already know everything about Hondas, but now we're really able to realize the usefulness of an interface.
+It's one thing to write a `HondaAccord` class because we already know everything about it, but now we're able to realize the usefulness of an interface.

-By **implementing** your interface, the Java compiler will ensure our new `TeslaSatellite` class has implemented all the methods in our `Automobile` interface, thus ensuring it's usable by our libraries.
+By **implementing** your interface, the Java compiler will ensure our new `TeslaSatellite` class has implemented all the methods in your `Automobile` interface, thus ensuring it's usable by our libraries.

 ![](resources/unimplemented-interface.png)